Annual Income Statement Guide For Freelancers In Spain

 An example will make it more transparent.

-We imagine that you started the activity on 03/03/2021.
-Then to consider that it is the start of the activity, you cannot have carried out any economic activity since 03/03/2020.
+We imagine you started the activity on 03/03/2022.
+Then to consider that it is the start of the activity, you cannot have carried out any economic activity since 03/03/2021.

-2. You will be able to apply this reduction in the first fiscal year, where the net income from the activity is positive, and the following fiscal year.
+2. You will apply this reduction in the first fiscal year, where the net income from the activity is positive, and the following fiscal year.

 We continue with another example.
-If you started the activity on 03/03/2020 and in 2020 the net return (the profit from the activity was negative, and you had losses), but in 2021 you did have some profit, you can apply the reduction in the 2021 and 2022.
+If you started the activity on 03/03/2021 and in 2021 the net return (the profit from the activity was negative, and you had losses), but in 2022 you had some profit, you can apply the reduction in the 2022 and 2023.

 HOW MUCH DO YOU BENEFIT BY APPLYING THIS REDUCTION?